 Our Teens learn a great Curriculum - combining the most effective and best of the martial arts in structured, disciplined, and exciting training classes in sport karate, jujitsu, and, practical karate.

 Classes are also designed to teach self-defense, focus, self-control, confidence, and self-esteem.
 They are fun, exciting, and adventurous classes.
 Teen students learn effective ways of dealing with bullies and they also develop leadership skills to help others.

-Participating in healthy, vigorous physical activity helps combats the dangerous trend of childhood obesity and resulting diseases like diabetes and high blood pressure.
+Participating in healthy, vigorous physical activity helps combat the dangerous trend of childhood obesity and resulting diseases like diabetes and high blood pressure.
 Regular sports provide relief on a seasonal basis (baseball, football, and hockey).
-Martial arts, on the other hand, is a year-round, healthy fitness commitment which provides a full-body workout, strength, flexibility and muscle building exercises to keep teens healthy and prepared to succeed in school and at home.
+Martial arts, on the other hand, is a year-round, healthy fitness commitment that provides a full-body workout, strength, flexibility, and muscle-building exercises to keep teens healthy and prepared to succeed in school and at home.
 With nearly 5% of American children categorized as “severely obese”, they need all the support possible.

-The National Crime Prevention Council reports that, “Each year more than 40 million Americans are victimized at home, at school, or on the street” and, “For all major types of crimes, people aged 12 to 19 are the most frequent victims.”
+The National Crime Prevention Council reports that “Each year more than 40 million Americans are victimized at home, at school, or on the street” and, “For all major types of crimes, people aged 12 to 19 are the most frequent victims.”
 The reality of danger looms in the hearts and minds of teens everywhere.
-Persistent training in a traditional martial arts system provides a practical self-defense education to prepare teens for danger that they may encounter in life.
+Persistent training in a traditional martial arts system provides a practical self-defense education to prepare teens for the anger that they may encounter in life.

-Karate also helps teens develop confidence, resilience and determination which helps propel them toward their positive life goals.
+Karate Jitsu also helps teens develop confidence, resilience, and determination which helps propel them toward their positive life goals.
 Regular participation in traditional martial arts practice is good for the teenager’s mind, body and spirit.